 We need your support to survive the pandemic!
 Club GNO is a new way to be part of safer nightlife.
 For £5 or more a month, members receive free access to specialist skills workshops, toolkits, exclusive merch and a growing community.

-Working with licensed premises of all sizes and shapes is at the heart of what we do.
+Working with licensed premises of all sizes and shapes is where we began and remains at the heart of what we do.
 We try our best to make what we do affordable for you and can also help you to ask your local authority to fund your accreditation.

 Previous premises we’ve worked with include fabric, The Village Underground, The Brudenell Social Club, Leeds’ Headrow House, Ministry of Sound, The Brighton Dome and a wide range of Wetherspoons, Fullers and Stonegate pubs.

 A 2020 evaluation of our work found that 97.8% of participants felt that the training had improved their knowledge on how to respond to sexual violence in nightlife.
 Sound good?

 First we have a chat about your needs, providing a best practice policy document and procedure in line with licensing objectives and legal frameworks.
 It lays out what to do and say (and what not to say or do!) when sexual harassment or assault happens.
 We agree costs and sign an agreement, valid for one year, to commit to working together on this.

 Our core training session is 2.5hrs long, currently delivered via Zoom for up to 20 participants: Understanding and Responding to Sexual Harassment and Assault in Licensed Premises.
 It covers a range of key topics in a sensitive yet informal way.
 It is delivered by two specialist trained facilitators who can support anyone who may be impacted by the content.

 Our training is proven to increase confidence, knowledge and team skills.
 We evaluate this and pass on the results to you so you can measure the change in your team.